 The Cinderella is an easy mix of three juices, along with grenadine (which is nonalcoholic) and ginger ale.
 The fruit juices create a tart base that is mellowed by the sweetness of the grenadine.
 You can, of course, adjust it to make it as sweet as you like.
-The bitters are an option if you want to add some depth of flavor, but it also adds a tiny amount of alcohol.
-You only need a couple of dashes, but avoid this altogether if you need to keep the Cinderella a true mocktail.
+In the end, you will have a tall, refreshing glass of what is essentially a homemade soda.
+The best part?
+It takes just a minute to mix up.

-- 1-ounce freshly squeezed lemon juice
+2 tablespoons freshly squeezed lemon juice

-- 1-ounce freshly squeezed orange juice
+2 tablespoons freshly squeezed orange juice

-- 1-ounce pineapple juice
+2 tablespoons pineapple juice

-- 1/2 tablespoon grenadine
+1/2 tablespoon grenadine

 Gather the ingredients.

-Top with ginger ale.
+Top with the ginger ale.

 Garnish with the slices of pineapple and/or orange.
 Serve and enjoy.